E0han/E0han.github.io/_posts/2019-10-28-Software-modelling-and-design.markdown

 	2. E.g. extendible -> new release every 6 months

 ###  5.7. <a name='ArchitectureFactorTable'></a>Architecture Factor Table
-A documentation that records ::the influence of the factors, their priorities, and their variability:: (immediate need for flexibility and future evolution)
+A documentation that records the influence of the factors, their priorities, and their variability (immediate need for flexibility and future evolution)

 ![]({{site.baseurl}}/assets/smd/Screen%20Shot%202019-10-28%20at%204.22.51%20pm.png)
 ###  5.8. <a name='TechnicalMemo'></a>Technical Memo
-A documentation that records ::alternative solutions, decisions, influential factors, and motivations:: for the noteworthy issues and decisions
+A documentation that records alternative solutions, decisions, influential factors, and motivations for the noteworthy issues and decisions

 ![]({{site.baseurl}}/assets/smd/Screen%20Shot%202019-10-28%20at%204.24.14%20pm.png)
 ![]({{site.baseurl}}/assets/smd/Screen%20Shot%202019-10-28%20at%204.24.28%20pm.png)